imarsman/iptools/README.md

 This utility currently does three things.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

+The IP package used, `net/netip`, is in Go 1.18.
+It is slightly different in API compared to the [netaddr](https://github.com/inetaf/netaddr) package that came first.
+Sadly, the `netip` package loses the IPRange struct, so I have added needed functionality here in the subnet package.

 One thing I'd like to do is try IP6 subnetting.

 ### Subnet divisions split into non-default sized networks